Czechoslovak Ocean Shipping: History

+Background

-Seagoing vessels sailed under the Czechoslovak flag shortly after the founding of Czechoslovakia.
+Seagoing ships sailed under the Czechoslovak flag shortly after the founding of Czechoslovakia.
 The first such ship was the schooner Kehrwieder in 1920.
-The Treaty of Versailles made it possible to use national flags of landlocked countries on seagoing vessels; Czechoslovakia ratified this treaty in 1924.
-Prague became the port of registry, and through treaties Czechoslovakia leased the ports of Szczecin and Hamburg (Moldauhafen) for 99 years.
+The Treaty of Versailles made it possible to use national flags of landlocked countries on seagoing ships; Czechoslovakia ratified this treaty in 1924.
+Prague became the port of registry, and through treaties Czechoslovakia leased areas in the ports of Stettin (now Szczecin in Poland) and Hamburg (the area of Moldauhafen) for 99 years.

-During the First Czechoslovak Republic, Czechoslovak seagoing vessels belonged to various companies, for example, the ship Legie in 1920 was owned by the Bank of the Czechoslovak Legions; other ships were owned by the Bata Corporation, or by foreign companies.
-In this pre-war period, 80 future officers graduated from the Naval Academy in Yugoslavia, so after World War II, Czechoslovakia had at its disposal a number of experienced long-distance captains.
+During the First Czechoslovak Republic, Czechoslovak seagoing ships belonged to various companies, for example, the ship Legie in 1920 was owned by Legiobanka; other ships were owned by the Bata Corporation, or by foreign companies.
+In the inter-war period 80 future officers graduated from a naval academy in Yugoslavia, so after World War II, Czechoslovakia had a number of experienced sea captains.

-The establishment of a state enterprise
+Creation

 On 18 September 1953 the joint-stock company for maritime transport Čechofracht was founded.
 Shortly afterwards, it became a state-owned company.
 In February 1959, the Ministry of Foreign Trade granted Čechofracht the right to establish an international joint-stock company, responsible for operating, purchasing, selling and renting ships.
 The new company, Czechoslovak Ocean Shipping, was formally established on 1 April 1959 by registration in the Company Register, and on 4 June 1959 the Minister of Foreign Trade authorized the new company to operate maritime shipping.

 Because the People's Republic of China was subjected to an international trade embargo over its involvement in the Korean War, it was unable to operate its own maritime transport.
-Therefore China participated in the birth of Czechoslovak Ocean Shipping financially and in the construction of a number of ships that flew the Czechoslovak flag.
+As part of an agreement China participated in the establishment of the Czechoslovak Ocean Shipping company financially and in the construction of a number of ships for its fleet.
+These ships were then providing transport services for chinese needs.

-Construction, ship registration and operation
+Continued operation

 Because Czechoslovakia was a landlocked country, ships were built by shipyards in coastal states — for example, Poland, Yugoslavia, Bulgaria and Japan.
-All seagoing vessels were subjected to approval by foreign classification organizations (e.g. Lloyd's Register), which by their requirements affected the constructions of the vessels.
+All seagoing ships were subjected to approval by foreign classification organizations (e.g. Lloyd's Register), which by their requirements affected the construction of the ships.